EPC (Energy Performance Certificate)

 Open full guideWhy EPC (Energy Performance Certificate) matters for landlords

 The EPC is the single document that decides whether a property is legally lettable at all — not just compliant, lettable.
 An F or G EPC without a valid MEES exemption removes the property from the market until upgraded, so its renewal date is often the most important long-range entry in a landlord’s compliance calendar.
-Secondary legislation signalling a C minimum is in late-stage consultation; an upgrade plan that targets 2028–2030 is not panic, it is budget-planning.
+A band C minimum is now confirmed government policy for all privately rented homes from 1 October 2030; an upgrade plan that targets that single deadline is not panic, it is budget-planning.

 Worked example